Supporting family and friends to quit smoking may be one of the best things you can do in your life.

 Help by making changes around your house and car

-Make your home and car smoke-free
+Make your home and car smoke-and vape-free

-Smoke-free spaces provide the quitter with a supportive environment.
+Smoke-and vape-free spaces provide the quitter with a supportive environment.
 Making smoking inconvenient will help them cut back and quit.

 Remove smoking materials from your home